Vaginal discharge: what are the secretions of the vagina?

 Vaginal discharge, or leucorrhoea, is a natural phenomenon throughout the menstrual cycle.
-It is a natural secretion that maintains the balance of the flora in the vagina.
-However, the appearance of vaginal discharge can differ, so how do we know when our discharge is abnormal, too thick, smelly...?
+It's a natural secretion that maintains the balance of flora in the vagina.
+However, the appearance of vaginal discharge can vary, so how do we know when our discharge is abnormal, too thick or smelly?

 What is vaginal discharge?

 Thanks to the hormonal action of estrogen from the first menstrual periods and puberty, women secrete a whitish or transparent cervical mucus.
-This vaginal discharge flows from the cervix and protects against infection thanks to the good bacteria in it.
-The white discharge ensures that the vaginal flora is well balanced.
-The appearance of this leucorrhoea can vary according to several criteria:
+This vaginal discharge flows from the cervix and, thanks to the good bacteria it contains, protects against infection.
+White discharge ensures a healthy balance of vaginal flora.
+The appearance of leucorrhoea can vary according to several criteria:

 - The phase of the menstrual cycle